The most successful Apps are not (just) Apps – they are the front-end to a platform business model

 - Timely returns & measurable metrics (even possibility of negative cash conversion cycle)

-- Advertising tools (search, transaction cost saving) <LINK to my OWN>
+- Advertising tools (search, transaction cost saving)

 Anyone with a microeonomic or strategic background will be awe-inspired by these compelling benefits for advertisers (and it’s not even the whole list).
 I am sorry to throw this at you like this, but rest assured I have a lot more explanation on each of these within the premium resources.